 If you don’t know this already, it is necessary that you register your business in order to protect your investment and interests.
 However, you have a few options of business entities to choose from – including sole proprietorship, LLC, partnership, or corporation.
 The decision would depend on the nature and size of your business, as well as other considerations such as the tax.

 A lawyer can also help you do sufficient research in order to name your business and trademark it.
-This will ensure that you are not crossing any boundaries and your business is functioning under legal terms.
+This is called tess trademark search and it will ensure that you are not crossing any boundaries and your business is functioning under legal terms.
 Perhaps, you are considering a business broker adding to your team that would look to every detail of business perspective and help you succeed.

 2. Patent a Business Idea

 The last thing you want is your business idea duplicated and used by another company.
 A lawyer can advise you on filing your patent application and keeping it confidential.

 Lawyers can also help you obtain any licenses and permits that you will need to run your business.
 This might range from trade-specific certificates to zoning permits.

 3. Establishing Contracts